Commissioning and improvements of the instrumentation and launch of the scientific exploitation of OARPAF, the Regional Astronomical Observatory of the Antola Park: Instruments commissioning

 \subsection{The \lhires spectrograph}

 In 2019, a Shelyak \lhires medium-resolution was purchased.
-This is a long-slit spectrograph with slit width of $25 \micro\meter$, 1200 lines per \milli\meter grism and a resolving power of $R\sim 5800$.
+This is a long-slit spectrograph with slit width of $25 \micro\meter$, 1200 grooves per \milli\meter\ grism and a resolving power of $R\sim 5800$ according to the vendor, which will be verified in further tests, as well as the stated total efficiency of $\sim 7.3\%$.

 We decided to pair the \lhires to the \stl.
-In this configuration, and basing on the producer documentation, we estimate at \oarpaf a maximum observable magnitude of $m_V\approx 10$, for a signal-to-noise ratio of $100$ and 1 hour exposure.
-We also calculate a mean sampling is about $0.034 \nano\meter / \pixel$, which in turn yields a mean field width of one acquisition\cite{Ricci2020} of $\approx 138 \nano\meter$.
+In this configuration, and based on the producer's documentation, we estimate at \oarpaf a maximum observable magnitude of $m_V\approx 10$, for a signal-to-noise ratio of $100$ and 1 hour exposure.
+We also calculate a mean sampling of about $0.034 \,\nano\meter / \pixel$, which in turn yields a mean field width of one acquisition\cite{Ricci2020} of $\approx 138 \,\nano\meter$.
 A micro-metric screw allows the shift of the central wavelength, so that most of the $\approx 300\nano\meter$ wavelength range of the \stl can be in principle covered with two exposures.
 The Shelyak spectrograph has not been fully commissioned yet: its calibration and first usage will be presented in a different publication.
+We foresee the slit length on the sky to have the same size of the photometric field, so $\approx 20\arcmin$.